SEA-ME/Team_Bugatti_PiRacer/Project 1 - PiRacer/README.md

 2. Go to `http://<raspberrypi_ip_address>:8887`

     <aside>
-    ?��?
+    ?Ÿ’?
 If you connected with physical game controller, it overrides web control.

     </aside>